UEF-SmartSleepLab/sleeplab-format/docs/index.md

 Sleeplab format (SLF) is a both machine and human-readable format to store and process polysomnography recordings.
 It provides reader and writer with built-in validation of the data types and structures.
 SLF was designed for harmonization of datasets from different sources to enable easier application of analysis and machine learning pipelines on multiple datasets.

-See [Concepts and usage](usage.md) for detailed description of the format.
+See [Concepts](concepts.md) for detailed description of the format.

 ## Installation